Tenure-Track Faculty (Fall 2020)

 Diversity and inclusion are a key foundational element of the University’s Strategic Plan and the School of Engineering is fully committed to building a faculty of individuals from diverse backgrounds.
-Diversity may include, but is not limited to, gender, ethnicity, race, culture, national origin, or other underrepresented personal or professional characteristics.
+Diversity may include but is not limited to, women, minorities, protected veterans, and individuals with disabilities.
+Because broad attention to diversity is essential to an inclusive climate and critical to the University’s goals of achieving excellence in all areas, we will holistically assess the many qualifications of each applicant and favorably consider an individual’s record working with students and colleagues with broadly diverse perspectives, experiences, and backgrounds in educational, research or other work activities.
 Applicants who can contribute to this diversity through their teaching, research, or service are particularly encouraged to apply.

-Excellent facilities are available for collaborative research opportunities with local industry through the School’s nationally recognized centers such as the Wireless Information Network Laboratory (WINLAB), the Microelectronics Research Laboratory (MERL), and the Center for Advanced Infrastructure and Transportation (CAIT) as well as university centers.
-There also exist several opportunities to collaborate with clinicians at Rutgers University.
-Rutgers Biomedical and Health Sciences (RBHS) is home to the Center for Advanced Biotechnology and Medicine as well as Rutgers School of Public Health.
-The Robert Wood Johnson University Hospital, the flagship hospital of the Robert Wood Johnson Health System, is located a few miles from the ECE Department.
+Excellent facilities are available for collaborative research opportunities with local industry through the School’s nationally recognized centers such as the Wireless Information Network Laboratory (WINLAB), and the Center for Advanced Infrastructure and Transportation (CAIT).
+There also exist collaboration opportunities at Brookhaven National Laboratory and with clinicians at Rutgers Biomedical and Health Sciences (RBHS).

-A Ph.D. in Electrical and Computer Engineering or a related field is required.
+A Ph.D. in Electrical and Computer Engineering, Computer Science or a related field is required.
 All new members of the School of Engineering faculty are expected to develop a research program and obtain external funding to support it.
-Candidates will work well in a highly collaborative and interdisciplinary environment and be willing to engage in existing and future large collaborative research endeavors.
+Candidates will work in a highly collaborative and interdisciplinary environment and must be willing to engage in existing and future large collaborative research endeavors.
 A commitment to excellence in teaching at both undergraduate and graduate levels is expected.
 Demonstrated ability in written and oral use of the English language is required.
 Candidates must demonstrate a commitment to diversity.